ValentinRonsseray/SourceFilesToSinglePDF/README.md

 ## Usage
-1. Open the `config_and_launch.py` file in a text editor.
+1. Open the `config_and_launch.py` file in a text editor or in an IDE.
 2. Modify the following parameters according to your requirements:
    - `extensions`: Add or remove file extensions as needed.
    - `folder_path`: Set the path to the folder containing the files you want to convert.
    - `output_path`: Specify the desired output path for the generated PDF.

+   Several examples in the file will help you changing these parameters properly.

+   Several examples in the file will help you changing these parameters properly.
 3. Save the `config_and_launch.py` file.
-4. Execute the script by running `python config_and_launch.py` in the terminal.
+4. If you are using a terminal, execute the script by running `python config_and_launch.py` after having choosed the SourceFilesToSinglePDF's folder directory with `cd`.
+Otherwise, if you are using an IDE such as Visual Studio Code or Pyzo, execute `python config_and_launch.py` **as a script** (usually with the shortcut `CTRL+F5`).
 5. Wait for the process to complete.
 The generated PDF will be saved at the specified `output_path`.

 ## Example